syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

 The steps below will assist you to create your **Syncfusion&reg; Blazor Application** through **Visual Studio 2022**:

-> **Note:** The Syncfusion&reg; Blazor Extensions for Visual Studio 2019 are available on Essential Studio release "20.3.0.56" and below.
+> **Note:** The Syncfusion&reg; Blazor Extensions for Visual Studio 2019 are available on Essential Studio&reg; release "20.3.0.56" and below.

 N> Before use the Syncfusion&reg; Blazor Project Template, check whether the Syncfusion&reg; Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, install the extension by follow the steps from the [download and installation](https://blazor.syncfusion.com/documentation/visual-studio-integration/download-and-installation) help topic.